How do you prepare for someone to come to the end of their life?

 We visited him again when he came back to the nursing home and it was pretty disturbing.
 He seemed very out of it.
 The kids did not seem to understand completely what was going on, although, based on his quietness and somber attitude, I’m pretty sure that Peter, like the rest of us, understood that Nat would die in this place.
 Maybe not soon, but it was coming.

 I said my last goodbye to a man who answered to my grandfather’s name, but he was not my Grandpa Nat.
 He was a very old man in a wheelchair who had trouble speaking and even more trouble understanding what was going on around him.
-I am waiting for the phone call that could come anytime telling me that this man has followed my grandfather and moved on.
+I am waiting for the phone call that could come anytime telling me that this man who replaced my grandfather has followed my grandmother and moved on.